 Having made the transition from on-site work for almost 30 years to doing all my work remotely for the past year, I have learned a thing or two, which I’m happy to share.

 Pros: Having flexible work hours is the single biggest benefit of working off-site.
-While there are inevitably meetings to dial in for and specific deadlines tied to tasks, working remotely offers flexibility in how you get to organize your day.
+While there are inevitably meetings to dial in for as well as specific deadlines tied to tasks, working remotely offers flexibility in how you get to organize your day.
 Also, due to your flexible schedule, you may be able to put yourself out there for additional freelance opportunities.

 Cons: If self-discipline is nowhere in your skill set, flexibility can also be the biggest detriment.
 Find ways that provide accountability along with the flexibility.

-Solutions: The main company I work for tracks team tasks and deadlines via Asana, which we use for folks are office-based or those farther afield, like me.
+Solutions: The company I do contract work for tracks team tasks and deadlines via Asana, which we use for folks are office-based or those farther afield, like me.
 But with having several jobs as well plus my personal writing schedule, I cannot rely on others to hold me accountable.
 This year, I started using a Passion Planner to help me set and track goals.
+(Update: I now prefer Michael Hyatt’s Full Focus Planner.)

 If you find yourself being distracted by social media, there are several tools available to help you curb the temptation to wander off and waste hours.
 Some I’ve found useful are StayFocusd, Pomodoro and, most recently, Freedom.